Local Normal Forms of Noncommutative Functions: Introduction

 It turns out that there are two, completely distinct, ways to extract ADE behaviour from the families defined above, and thus explain the ADE naming conventions.
 In this section we explain the purely algebraic method; the birational geometry method is explained in \S\ref{geo cor section intro} below.

-As notation, consider the following ADE Dynkin diagrams, which we also furnish with the information of their highest roots.
+The first method is the most surprising.
+Consider the six algebras defined explicitly by taking the quotient of $\mathbb{C}\langle x,y\rangle$ by one of the following six two-sided ideals

-To each such Dynkin diagram, there is an associated preprojective algebra $\Uppi$ (see e.g.\ \cite{CBH}), which is a finite dimensional algebra.
-The vertices of the Dynkin diagram give rise to idempotents in the corresponding $\Uppi$.
-In each diagram in \eqref{eqn: Dynkin}, let $e$ be the idempotent corresponding to the unique vertex marked $ $, except for $E_8$ when there are two cases: $e$ is either the left $ $ or the right $ $.
-From this information, consider the algebra $e\Uppi e$.
+These have dimension $1, 4, 12, 24, 40$, and $60$ respectively.
+A presentation-free description of all six algebras, which is conceptually more compelling, uniformly describes each in terms of the preprojective algebra of ADE Dynkin diagrams (see \S\ref{subsec:sixalgebras}).

-The following result allows us to associate ADE information directly to the normal forms in \S\ref{tables section}.
-Nothing in the definition of the families has involved any mention of the preprojective algebra, and aside from our naming conventions, any mention of ADE.
-A priori, it is not even clear that if $\JRdim\Jac(f)\leq 1$, then $\Jac(f)$ admits a non-unit central element.
-In order to consider all cases $\JRdim\Jac(f)\leq 1$ together, below we adopt the convention that each $\upvarepsilon_i$ can be either 0 or 1. \begin{thm}[\ref{central element main}] Consider the normal forms $A_n$, $D_{n,m}$, $D_{n,\infty}$, $E_{6,n}$, $A_{\infty}$, $D_{\infty,m}$, $D_{\infty,\infty}$ and $E_{6,\infty}$ from \S\textnormal{\ref{tables section}}.
-In each case, define an element $s$ as follows
+The following result allows us to associate ADE information directly to the normal forms in \S\ref{tables section}, by asserting that \emph{all} such Jacobi algebras generically slice to one of the six algebras in \eqref{eqn:6keyalgebras} above.
+This is particularly striking, since nothing in the definition of the families has involved any mention of only six algebras, nor any mention of the preprojective algebra, and aside from our naming conventions, any mention of ADE.
+It is not even clear that if $\JRdim\Jac(f)\leq 1$, then $\Jac(f)$ admits a non-unit central element.